Bowel cancer

 Bowel cancer screening aims to detect cancer early, before symptoms develop.
 Screening can also identify non-cancerous lesions (polyps) that may later turn into cancer, allowing them to be removed and reducing the risk of bowel cancer forming.

-Guidance from the American Cancer Society recommends people at average risk should begin regular screening from age 45-75.
 Screening options may include stool-based tests or a colonoscopy.
 You should discuss the most appropriate screening options with your health care provider and insurer.

-Screening often starts with a quantitative Fecal Immunochemical Test (qFIT), which detects tiny amounts of blood in your stool.
+Screening often starts with a quantitative Faecal Immunochemical Test (qFIT), which detects tiny amounts of blood in your stool.
 If blood is detected, further tests such as a colonoscopy (an examination of the entire large bowel using a flexible camera) or a CT colonoscopy, also known as virtual colonoscopy may be recommended.

 How bowel cancer screening is evolving